-If you’re thinking of taking on some cheap or, better still, free labour over the summer holidays, take note.
+If you’re thinking of taking on some cheap or, better still, free labour over the summer holidays (or at any other time, for that matter), take note.
 It could turn out to be more costly than you think.

-You might not be aware of this but the wellbeing of any work experience students or interns working for you is your responsibility.
+You might not be aware of this but the wellbeing of any work experience students, interns, or casual staff working for you is your responsibility.
 That's temporarily or otherwise.
 And that brings employers' liability insurance into the picture.

 There’s nothing quite like a protracted and expensive court case and a substantial fine to ruin a summer holiday.
 So you should be prepared.

 What the law has to say about employers' liability insurance for work experience students

 The Health and Safety Executive (HSE) sets the law on employee welfare and this is what they have to say about work experience students and interns:

 “When employing a young person under the age of 18, whether for work, work experience, or as an apprentice, employers have the same responsibilities for their health, safety and welfare as they do for other employees.”

 So what do you need to do?
 Take action to protect you and the person you’re taking on is what.
 Here’s how: